-Honestly, there are no disadvantages of the term plan if you understand the real internet behind that.
-What else do you need apart from the assurance that your family will receive a handsome lump sum amount when you are not any more in this world.
-In most of the cases, the family’s economic condition really grows apart from your loss.
+Honestly, there are no disadvantages to the term plan if you understand the real internet behind that.
+What else do you need apart from the assurance that your family will receive a handsome lump sum amount when you are not anymore in this world.
+In most cases, the family’s economic condition really grows apart from your loss.
 The choice is yours.

-What are the types of term insurance plan?
+What are the types of term insurance plans?